Faisal1440/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+Modern web services dealing with JSON data often use Jason Web Tokens (JWT)s.
+These tokens, issued by the server, are strings of cryptic text, which can be stored on the client-side using local storage or session storage.
+The server can readily tell the client that it issued the token.

 - [ ] What steps can you take in your web apps to keep your data secure?

+This is where the concept of an authentication system comes into play.
+The goal is to protect any routes in the app from being rendered if the user is not authenticated with a token from the server.
+Thats where“protected” routes - routes that should only render with authentication are used.
+Normally, the client will make a login request, sending the server the user’s username and password.
+Then, the server will check those credentials against the database, and if it can authenticate the user, it will return a token.

 - [ ] Describe how web servers work.

+A web server processes incoming network requests over HTTP and several other related protocols.
+The primary function of a web server is to store, process and deliver web pages to clients.
+The communication between client and server takes place using the Hypertext Transfer Protocol (HTTP).

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

 ## Project Set Up